-The two Oregon Council members are Oregon state employees, and the eastern Washington Council member and the eastern Washington staff members of the Council are all employees of Eastern Washington University.
-All of the other Council members and staff are employees of the Council.
-The Council sets the salaries, benefits, employment conditions, and the retirement plans for the central office staff.
+Council members, state staff, and Council central office staff all are employees of the Council, even though Council members are appointed by Governors and Council members hire their own staff.
 In questions of labor laws and worker's compensation, the Council follows the applicable laws of each state as applied to non-profit and governmental organizations.